Northeastern-Electric-Racing/Odysseus/odysseus/gnss_setup/README.md

 This is the complete process to get the NEO-M8Q-0 working with PPS over GPIO for second start and NMEA sentences over UART for time and date.
-The GPIO pin should be set at the top of the `configure_pps.sh` file.

 Required equipment:
 - Developer computer is **linux** (Ubuntu works fine) with...